Hill City in Pennington County, South Dakota — The American Midwest (Upper Plains)

 Also see . . .
 Von Whehrman Building - National Register of Historic Places nomination form (1977).
 (This link presents a picture of the building from 1977.)
 (Submitted on July 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on July 14, 2018.
-This page originally submitted on July 10, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 50 times since then.
+It was originally submitted on July 10, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 81 times since then and 10 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.